WinVector/data_algebra/Examples/Arrow/ArrowSetSystem.md

     SELECT "a" + "b" AS "c",
            "a",
+           "b",
            "x",
            "y",
-           "b",
            "z"
     FROM "bigger"

-The `SQL` translation is similar to `.transform()` in that it only refers to known columns by name.
+The `SQL` translation does not use "`*`", so it is similar to `.transform()` in that it only refers to known columns by name.
 This means we are safe from extra columns in the source tables.
 This means if we did derive an action acting on `SQL` or composition over `SQL` it would not associate with the `data_algebra` operator composition (just as `.transform()` did not).

+So the column identity is category is a model of our `SQL` translation scheme (needs exact column definitions), and the set ordered category is a model of our in-memory data processing (accepts extra columns).
+These two systems being slightly different is mitigated by the fact each has an orderly model as a category.
+So we have tools, in principle, to formally talk about how they relate to each other (again using category theory).

 Notice we no longer have to use the arrow-adapter classes (except for formatting), the `data_algebra` itself has been adjusted to a more direct categorical basis.